chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 To organizers - being an example of this in our communities where we both communicate our needs and foster an atmosphere of continual growth and curiosity is one of the strongest ways we can encourage others to do the same.

+### On leading by example

 I'm not saying leading by example is easy.
 It's *fucking hard.* It takes a balance of keeping ourselves accountable and trust; both of which aren't things that were readily modeled to me by others.

 Both of these mindsets should be communicated and modeled to everyone *before* any conflict happens.
 Tell everyone you might not see everything, but you trust them as a group to resolve conflict, and if they cannot, to raise an issue.

----
+For raising issues, give everyone the name of **at least two organizers** that can help with navigating conflict.
+This is to avoid one organizer becoming a bottleneck and reducing friction if an organizers turns out to be the person that the feedback is about. [[1]](#footnotes)

-## The two-strike rule
+## The two strikes

+In baseball, three strikes is an "out" — meaning the batter leaves the field if they miss the ball three times.
 Everyone in the community has two strikes per any incident.
-The first strike is an understanding that everyone makes mistakes; the second strike is an observation of happens when a person as asked to change.
+The **first strike** is the behavior that necessitates confrontation; the **second strike** is what happens when a person as asked to change.

 Why?
-Normally, the saying goes "three strikes and you're out."
 I find that if I wait for a third *incident* to occur, it has already affected the health of the community.
-I use the confrontation between myself and the other person as the second strike to see if they are open to change.
-If they are disengaged in changing their behavior, or lie to me about changing their behavior, they aren't the right fit for the community I wish to build.
+I use the confrontation between myself and the other person as an indicator to see if they are open to change.
+If they are disengaged in changing their behavior, or lie to me and other organizers about changing their behavior, they aren't the right fit for the community.

-The two-strike rule works like this:

-1. Give everyone the name of **at least two organizers** that can help with navigating conflict.
-This is to avoid one organizer becoming a bottleneck and reducing friction if an organizers turns out to be the person that the feedback is about. [[1]](#footnotes)
+### First strike: the behavior and its victim

-2. When a claimant raises an issue, thank them.
-Then, you may want to ask clarification questions.
-If the situation is unclear, I might ask the following:
+How does this work in practice?
+When a claimant raises an issue, first thank them.
+You may want to ask clarification questions to get clear on the situation.
+For instance, I might ask the following:

 - What actions or words were the issue?

 - What actions did person take, if any?

 - Have they noticed a pattern, or is this the first time?

-3. Repeat the issue back to them to make sure you understand it properly.
+Repeat the issue back to them to make sure you understand it properly.

+By the way, the claimant can be you.
+It's important to self-assess *what* about the behavior was annoying or harmful before you approach someone about it.

-4. Assess the level of the claimant's emotion.
+Next, assess the level of the claimant's emotion.
 You don't need to guess—ask them.
 Are they scared?
 Angry?
 Don't want to make a big deal out of it?
 Acknowledge their emotions.
 You don't need to pry into the *why,* just that their emotions are valid.

-5. Ask them what accountability look like for them.
+Ask them what accountability look like for them.
 What would be their desired outcome?
 What actions would need to be taken? [[2]](#footnotes) Depending on your level of friendliness with the claimant, you could provide suggestions, or they could suggest some on their own.
 Let this be a dialogue you're actively participating in, not making the person carry the sole responsibility of solutioning.
 You may also want to involve other organizers here, with consent.

 At this point, the claimant may feel comfortable re-engaging the other person themselves.
 You may also want, with the claimant's consent, to leverage your organizer powers to make a general announcement and reminder of the rules of the space. [[3]](#footnotes)

+The important part of this step is to get clear on specifics with the intent of communicating it for behavior change.
 For instance, if a group of people is excluding a more inexperienced member, reminding everyone that all members, regardless of skill level, should feel welcomed in the space.
 Ask veteran members to check in on inexperienced ones to see what they need.

-If the situation has high negative emotions or associated trauma, or the claimant *really* doesn't feel comfortable giving feedback, or directly asks you to step in, proceed to step 5.
+If the situation has high negative emotions or associated trauma, or the claimant *really* doesn't feel comfortable giving feedback, or directly asks you to step in, proceed to Second Strike.

+## Second Strike: communicating and observing

-5. Once the desired outcome is established along with some suggested actions, ask for a 1x1 with the other party.
+Once the desired outcome is established along with some suggested actions, ask for a 1x1 with the other party.
 Although it's a bit scarier, I find it helpful to do this step solo as it avoids the feeling of being ganged up on by other organizers.

-6. Let them know what actions and words were the issue.
+Let them know what actions and words were the issue.
 Remind them that they are not their mistakes and express the desired outcome and list some behavior changes that could contribute.
 Give them some space to process and respond and answer questions as needed.
 Listen carefully.

 Depending on their maturity and willingness to engage with their own accountability, this will guide whether or not we decide to continue engaging or ask them to leave.

-Now, we're not looking for a person to agree with us 100%.
-We may have given them suggested actions that, for whatever reason, they cannot take.
-What we *are* looking for is them genuinely engaging in solutioning with us.
+I'm not looking for a person to agree with me.
+I may have given them suggested actions that, for whatever reason, they cannot take.
+What I *am* looking for is them genuinely engaging in solutioning with us.

+After each of these steps, no matter what the outcome, they will end up in one of two consequences.

-### If a person thanks you and commits to changing
+### If a person thanks me and commits to changing

 They have shown both maturity and a willingness to engage.
 Engagement can take the form of: